AlexWatson1212/embracing-authenticity/_posts/2025-12-01-how-to-know-who-your-real-friends-are.md

 description: "A guide to recognising true friendship—how to identify the people who add meaning, safety, and authenticity to your life."
 emotions: ["acceptance", "love"]
 ---

-## How to Know Who Your Real Friends Are
 *A guide to recognising the people who truly belong in your life.*

 Friendship is one of the most important parts of being human.